 Racking is another important subphase in the process of making wine from grapes.
 Racking occurs several times during the life of a wine.
 Racking is where you take all of the wine from one lot or block of grapes, and you pump all the barrels out into a tank.
 You clean all your barrels, and then you pump the wine back into the same barrels or different barrels.
 Depending on the flavors you want.

 Blending can be done at any time during elevation.
 I like to let the wine age for at least eight months before I start blending.
-I think that is a good point to really see the long term flavors and character of each wine.
-Winemakers blend wines from different grape varieties vineyard sights or styles to create a more complete wine.
+I think it is a good point to really see each wine’s long-term flavors and character.
+Winemakers blend wines from different grape varieties, vineyard sights, or styles to create a complete wine.

 Don’t forget about protection in the process of making wine from grapes.
-The biggest enemy of wine is access to oxygen while wine may benefit from a small amount of oxygen.
-For most wines protection from excessive oxidation is achieved with the addition of sulfur dioxide.
-Sulfur dioxide is a preservative that’s been used in wine for hundreds of years.
+The biggest enemy of wine is access to oxygen, while wine may benefit from a small amount of oxygen.
+For most wines, protection from excessive oxidation is achieved with sulfur dioxide.
+Sulfur dioxide is a preservative used in wine for hundreds of years.
 They used to burn sulfur wicks in the barrels.
 Sulfur dioxide is, and it’s also somewhat antimicrobial.
-Sulfur dioxide can be added at various points throughout the winemaking process.
-Depending on the condition of the fruit and the style of the wine.
+Sulfur dioxide can be added at various points throughout the winemaking process, depending on the fruit’s condition and the style of the wine.
 As the sulfur stays in the wine, it reduces over time.
 Relatively very quickly.
-So each time we open the barrel will check the sulfur, and maybe we’ll make a small addition.
-If you’re in a rush to get into the market or it’s your preference there are stability things you can do to the wines.
+Each time we open the barrel will check the sulfur, and maybe we’ll make a small addition.
+If you’re in a rush to get into the market or it’s your preference, there are stable things you can do to the wines.
 Chilling, fining, filtration.
 There are lots of tools to get them market-ready.

 In the process of making wine from grapes, we can use filtration.
 Filtration is removing sediment from the wine.
-The wine might be a little bit hazy and then it’s a winemaker’s opinion that that haze can be a little bit bitter.
-Sometimes filtration just comes down to a stability issue.
-If you bottle wine and it has enough malic acid or enough residual sugar or not enough so2.
-For something to go wrong in the bottle.
+The wine might be a little bit hazy, and then it’s a winemaker’s opinion that that haze can be a little bit bitter.
+Sometimes filtration comes down to a stability issue if you bottle wine and have enough malic acid or enough residual sugar or not enough so2 for something to go wrong in the bottle.
 Then you want to make sure that you’ve removed any yeast or bacteria that could become active.

 The Seventh Step in Making Wine from Grapes – Bottling

-Once the wine has been bottled finding agents such as egg whites or clay may be used to improve the tannin structure clarity or aroma of a wine.
+Once the wine has been bottled, finding agents such as egg whites or clay may improve the tannin structure clarity or aroma of a wine.
 The bottle is the last opportunity a winemaker has to influence wine quality.
-I don’t want to bottle a wine until I feel that the wine has developed and reaches an appropriate level regarding balance and interest.
+I don’t want to bottle a wine until I feel that the wine has developed and reached an appropriate balance and interest level.
 And that can vary.
 It’s not on a calendar.
 Every wine will develop differently.
-Bottling lines are complex with many opportunities for error.
+Bottling lines are complex, with many opportunities for error.
 It may not be the most romantic part of the process, but this overlooked aspect is essential to ensure quality.
-Some faults can affect wine quality and as a winemaker that’s the last thing that you want to have happened to your wine.
+Some faults can affect wine quality, and as a winemaker, that’s the last thing you want to have happened to your wine.

 Clean Cellar Practices

-I think the biggest problem with most wineries is microbiological spoilage which can occur from a variety of sources.
+I think the biggest problem with most wineries is microbiological spoilage, which can occur from various sources.
 And we try to be very careful.
 Make sure your all environment is clean and well maintained.
 And keep the wines without undesirable yeast or bacteria.
 Yeast or bacteria can impart flaws such as high levels of volatile acidity or barnyard aromas.
 Most microbial spoilage can be avoided through clean cellar practices.

 At low levels or when done intentionally, some wine faults may add interest to a wine.
-Cork taint, however, is always seen as a flaw that has led to experimentation with cork alternatives.
-Beyond natural cork there rated corks.
+However, the Cork taint is always seen as a flaw that has led to experimentation with cork alternatives.
+Beyond natural cork, there are rated corks.
 There are lots of plastic closures.
-There’s glass closures and then, of course, screw cap.
+There are glass closures and then, of course, a screw cap.

 There are many options available to winemakers today.
-The same wine under different closures will vary regarding the consistency rate of oxidation and flavor.
+The same wine under different closures will vary regarding oxidation and flavor consistency.
 Cost consumer perception and convenience are also important factors.
 Patience is essential.
 You can’t be an impatient person when you’re making wine.
 Decisions are very long and slow.
-While the fundamental principles of winemaking are universal practices, vary by region grape variety and wine style allowing winemakers to craft unique expressions.
-Every wine is a new experience it’s got its journey.
+While winemaking’s fundamental principles are universal practices, they vary by region, grape variety, and wine style, allowing winemakers to craft unique expressions.
+Every wine is a new experience got on its journey.
 And if you listen carefully enough, they’ll tell you what it wants to be where it wants to go.